qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 enables hosts to continue the connection even if the 4-tuple changes due to, e.g., NAT rebinding.
 This ability to shift a connection from one 4-tuple to another is called Connection Migration.
 One of its use cases is fail-over when the IP address in use fails but another one is available.
 A smartphone losing the WLAN connectivity can then continue the connection over its cellular interface, for instance.

 A QUIC connection can thus start on a given set of uniflows, denoted as the initial uniflows, and end on another ones.
 However, the current QUIC design
 {{I-D.ietf-quic-transport}} assumes that only one pair of uniflows is in use for a given connection.
-The specification does not support means to distinguish path migration from simultaneous usage of available uniflows for a given connection.
+The current transport specification

-[comment]: # (OB last sentence in previous para unclear)
+{{I-D.ietf-quic-transport}} does not provide means to distinguish path migration from simultaneous usage of available uniflows for a given connection.

 This document fills that void.
 It first proposes mechanisms to communicate endhost addresses to the peer.
 It then leverages the Address